Economic opportunities and challenges in Lagos

 The coastal location of Lagos has been key in its development as a megacity.
 Since the settlement was established as a fishing village, its geography has enabled it to become a thriving seaport.
 Lagos Lagoon provides a sheltered harbour for ships which makes it very accessible.

 Originally known as Lagos Airport, Murtala Muhammed International Airport has also increased the accessibility of Lagos.
 It is now the main arrival point for 80% of flights to West Africa.
 It is also the main base for Nigeria’s largest airline, Arik Air.
 In 2015 over 7 million passengers passed through the airport.

-Lagos has developed into a major industrial powerhouse as the result of its excellent transport links.
-Additionally, the growing population provides as workforce for goods and services along with a market for them.
+Lagos has developed into a major industrial powerhouse due to its excellent transport links.
+Additionally, the growing population provides a workforce for goods and services and a market for them.
 Also, with more schools and universities the workforce is becoming better skilled and educated.
 All of these factors combine to encourage industry to locate in Lagos.

-As a country develops a greater proportion of the workforce is employed in tertiary industry and few people work in the primary industry.
+As a country develops, a greater proportion of the workforce is employed in the tertiary industry, and few people work in the primary industry.
 The graph below shows rapid development in Nigeria between 2000 and 2016.

 However, when compared to Nigeria as a whole, Lagos makes a significant contribution to the development of the country.

 What contribution does Lagos make to the Nigerian economy?

 Lagos makes a significant contribution to the Nigerian economy.
 It contributes 30% to Nigeria’s GDP.
 This is remarkable, considering Lagos is home to only 10% of the population of Nigeria.
 The majority of Nigeria’s manufacturing is based in Lagos, as well as many service industries such as finance.